tuhinsharma121/tuhinsharma-com/content/blogs/case-study-genai-tools/index.md

 ---
-title: Building a Biomedical Question-Answering System Using RAG
+title: LlamaIndex vs LangChain vs Haystack vs Llama-Stack - A Comparative Analysis
 authors:
 - admin
 tags:
+- llamaindex
-- GenAI
+- langchain
-- RAG
+- haystack
-- QA system
+- llama-stack
-summary: Build a biomedical QA system using OpenAI LLM on a local system.
+summary: Comparison based on capabilities, strengths, weaknesses, market implications, and strategic value for businesses.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: "2025-03-03T14:15:00Z"
+date: "2025-02-06T14:15:00Z"

 # Schedule page publish date (NOT talk date).
-publishDate: "2025-03-03T00:00:00Z"
+publishDate: "2025-02-06T00:00:00Z"

 # Is this a featured talk? (true/false)